opnsense/update/README.md

 opnsense-patch
 ==============

-opnsense-patch(8) applies upstream git patches in the order that they have been given.
+opnsense-patch(8) applies upstream git(1) patches in the order that they have been given.
 This helps to deploy fixes faster without the need to run manual edits or file downloads since patch(1) tries to keep the file integrity intact.